Tk-arora/SQL-Retail-analysis/README.md

   - `UPDATE`: To correct discrepancies in the prices.
   - `SELECT DISTINCT`: To list unique discrepancies for verification.

+The following query identifies products where the price in the `sales_transaction` table differs from the price in the `Product_inventory` table:

+sql
+SELECT DISTINCT pi.ProductID, pi.Price, st.Price
+FROM sales_transaction AS st
+JOIN Product_inventory AS pi
+ON st.ProductID = pi.ProductID
+WHERE pi.Price <> st.Price;

+`/Users/tkarora/Desktop/1.png`

+UPDATE sales_transaction AS st
+SET price = (SELECT pi.price
+             FROM Product_inventory pi
+             WHERE pi.ProductID = st.ProductID)
+WHERE st.ProductID IN
+    (SELECT pi.ProductID
+     FROM Product_inventory pi
+     WHERE st.price <> pi.price);

+     `/Users/tkarora/Desktop/2.png`

  # 3. Handling Null Values
 -  Task:  Replaced null values in the `customer_profiles` table with “Unknown”.
 -  SQL Functions Used: